-It told me that I can eat salad with nuts and fruits and everything, I just have to make sure that I chew and swallow each ingredient on its own.
+It told me that I could eat salad with nuts and fruits and everything, I just have to make sure that I chew and swallow each ingredient on its own.

-I had been struggling with stomach ache, belly ache all my life, and it didn’t get better…
+I had been struggling with stomach ache, belly ache all my life, It didn’t get better…

 Human Design, at the time, called it The Separator eating style.
 Since then they rechristened it to the consecutive and the alternating eating styles… and me and many of my clients have been following Human Design’s advice… It wasn’t easy and it wasn’t working.